MicrosoftDocs/defender-docs/defender-endpoint/evaluate-mda-using-mde-security-settings-management.md

 |Cloud Extended Timeout     |Configured, 50         |
 |Submit Samples Consent     |   Send all samples automatically      |

+Standard security intelligence updates can take hours to prepare and deliver; our cloud-delivered protection service can deliver this protection in seconds.
 For more information, see [Use next-gen technologies in Microsoft Defender Antivirus through cloud-delivered protection](cloud-protection-microsoft-defender-antivirus.md).

 **Scans**

-To configure the "scans" feature, set the policies as described in the following table:

 |Description|Setting|
 |---------|---------|